This document provides instructions for integrating MySQL data into Panoply. The following items will be covered:

 id.
 The primary key here determine which field(s) to use as the deduplication key when ingesting data.

 Incremental Key - By default, Panoply fetches all of your MySQL data on each run.
 If you only want to collect some of your data, enter a column name to use as your incremental key.
 The column must be logically incremental.
 Panoply will keep track of the maximum value reached during the previous run and will start there on the next run.
+If you set an incremental key, you should only select one table.
+Otherwise the collection will use a single set of incremental key & value for all the tables.

 The data schema in Panoply will reflect the data schema from the MySQL source.
 Additionally, Panoply includes these metadata columns in each table: